physk/home-assistant-mcp/README.md

 **Verify everything works:**

-Open your AI editor (Cursor or VS Code) and send this message to AI:
+Open your AI editor (Cursor, VS Code, etc) and send this message to AI:
 ```
 Connect to my Home Assistant and show me:
 1. List of all my climate entities